ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 The order of some of the fields changed from V4 to V5.
 For example the `lock_time` and `expiry_height` were moved above the transparent inputs and outputs.

 Zebra enums and structs put fields in serialized order.
-Composite fields are ordered based on **last** data deserialized for each field.
+Composite structs and emnum variants are ordered based on **last** data deserialized for the composite.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation